Ho-Minh/warmup_project/README.md

 Real-Time KuCoin Futures Order Book Tracker

-Look at the order_book.rs for the order book implementtation which includes: constructor, update method, display method api.rs has all the apis needed to track real-time update of the market and updating the order book item.rs is the struct stored in our order book main.rs contains a program to display the update in columnar format
+Look at the `order_book.rs` for the order book implementation which includes:
+the constructor, update method, and display method.

+`api.rs` has all the APIs needed to track real-time updates of the market and update the order book.

+`item.rs` is the struct stored in our order book.

+`main.rs` contains a program to display the update in columnar format.